ashlia0420/Laptop-Recommendation/README.md

 ## Assumptions made:
 - The dataset used for this project are accurate and up to date.
 - Since the dataset does not contain a laptop weight column, portability is not directly considered in the recommendation logic.
+- The options are based on whats available in the dataset.
 - Users have a clear understanding of their approximate budget, which is treated as a primary (hard) constraint during recommendation.

 ## Structure of the solution: